lethys95/llm-rag-zmq-pipe/docs/PSYCHOLOGY.md

 ---

+## Motivational Interviewing — Strategy and Transition Logic

+Motivational Interviewing (MI) is the most directly applicable clinical framework for this system.
+It informs not just which strategy to select, but when to change strategy, when to back off, and what failure looks like.

+### Change Talk vs Sustain Talk

+These are detectable signals in the user's language.

+**Change talk** — statements expressing desire, ability, reasons, need, or commitment to change.
+Indicates readiness.
+The companion can gently explore and amplify.

+**Sustain talk** — statements defending the status quo, minimising, or expressing resistance.
+Indicates the person is not ready.
+When sustain talk appears, validate and step back. **Do not push harder.** This is one of the most robust findings in the MI literature: confronting resistance increases it.

+### The Righting Reflex

+The impulse to give advice, correct, or problem-solve before the person is ready.
+This is the primary failure mode.
+It feels helpful and it is not.

+The coordinator and strategy selection must be biased against premature problem-solving.
+If NeedsAnalysis indicates the user is in early emotional disclosure, the righting reflex is the wrong response regardless of how obvious the solution seems.
+Wait.
+Listen.
+Reflect.

+### OARS — The Baseline

+OARS is the floor, always appropriate regardless of strategy:
+- **Open questions** — invite elaboration, avoid yes/no
+- **Affirmations** — acknowledge strengths and effort genuinely (not praise)
+- **Reflective listening** — mirror back what was said, with interpretation
+- **Summarizing** — periodically consolidate what has been shared

+Therapeutic strategies are built on top of OARS, not instead of it.

+### The Four Processes — Relationship Phases

+These are relationship phases, not turn-level states.
+They determine what class of strategy is appropriate given how established the relationship is.

+- **Engaging** — establishing trust and rapport.
+Early interactions.
+The companion should not attempt Evoking or Planning here.
+- **Focusing** — developing a shared sense of what matters most.
+The user begins to identify what they want to work on.
+- **Evoking** — drawing out the user's own motivation and reasons for change.
+Only appropriate once Engaging and Focusing are established.
+- **Planning** — building commitment and a concrete plan.
+Only after Evoking has surfaced genuine readiness.

+Attempting Planning with a user who is still in Engaging is the righting reflex in structural form.

+### Rolling with Resistance

+When the user withdraws — short responses, topic changes, defensive language — the right response is to reflect and validate, not continue the strategy that triggered the withdrawal.
+The companion steps back to OARS and lets the user lead.

+Resistance is information.
+It means the current approach is not meeting the user where they are.

+---

 ## Attachment Theory — Future Character State

 Attachment dimensions (anxiety = fear of abandonment, avoidance = discomfort with closeness) are trait-level patterns that emerge from observing how a person relates across many interactions.
 They are not assessed per turn.